GLOBAL MARKETS-Stock recovery takes a breather ahead of U.S. inflation numbers | Headlines

 The Fed is broadly expected to begin raising rates at its March meeting although there is no clarity about the pace of tightening.
 Money markets are certain of at least a quarter-point Fed hike next month, and give 1-in-4 odds of a half-point increase.

+"Another reading above here could spook the markets once more, which may explain the cautious advance we're seeing so far today," he added.
+By 1210 GMT, the Euro STOXX was flat, while the MSCI World index chalked up a small 0.12% increase.

+The FTSE 100 and the German DAX rose 0.19% and 0.38% respectively.
 In Asia, Chinese blue chips lost 0.26% as investors took profits, and worries about U.S. sanctions continued to weigh on sentiment.

-Taiwan's benchmark, however, rose while Japan's blue-chip Nikkei was 0421% higher.
+Japan's blue-chip Nikkei closed 0.42% higher.
+BOJ BUYING BONDS, RIKSBANK REMAINS DOVISH

-MSCI's broadest index of Asia-Pacific shares added 0.58%.
-YIELDS BELOW RECENT HIGHS

-Long-term bond yields continued Wednesday's retreat, with the 10-year U.S. Treasury yield slipping back to 1.923% from a near 2-1/2-year peak on Tuesday, before settling at 1.942%.
-Its German counterpart was below a three-year high hit on Tuesday.
-"It was a more positive session for global bonds, with European bond yields taking a breather from their seemingly relentless recent rise," Damien McColough, head of rates strategy at Westpac, wrote in a client note.
+Long-term bond yields continued Wednesday's retreat, with the 10-year U.S. Treasury yield slipping back to 1.923% from a near 2-1/2-year peak on Tuesday, before settling at 1.935%.
+Its German counterpart hovered below a three-year high hit on Tuesday.
+In a reminder that many central banks remain concerned about rising rates, the Bank of Japan announced that it would buy an unlimited amount of 10-year government bonds at 0.25%.

-"Even so, global bond yields have entered a bear phase and investors are likely to demand a higher premium to invest given inflation and policy risks ... so we remain better tactical sellers."
-Currencies were largely in a holding pattern ahead of the inflation release, with the dollar index dipping slightly to 95.478 after bouncing off a two-week low of 95.136 on Friday.

-One euro bought $1.144 and the yen traded at 115.82 per dollar, down marginally on the day.
-The combination of a soft dollar and lower bond yields helped gold, which held close to a two-week high, last changing hands at around $1,831 an ounce.
+The 10-year government bond yield had hit 0.23% on Thursday, the highest since 2016 and close to the implicit 0.25% cap the BOJ set around its target of 0%.
+The 10-year yield briefly fell after the BoJ announcement and was last at 0.22%.
+The yen, a little moved, was last at 115.81 per dollar, down slightly on the session.

+Sweden's central bank kept its policy broadly unchanged, saying it was too early to withdraw support for the economy and that surging inflation was temporary.
+The crown fell and was last down 1% versus the euro.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)